When Pet is Lost, a Microchip Offers Highest Recovery Rates

 The material that encapsulates the device is biocompatible meaning it's not toxic and doesn't hurt the animal's body.
 Your pet won't experience an allergic reaction to the device.
 Some microchips have a cover made of polymer to keep the chip from moving around once it's inside the animal, often referred to migration.
 The polymer works by encouraging connective tissue and other kinds of cells to form around the capsule to hold it in place.
 Microchips don't expire or wear down.
 They're good for the life of the pet.

 Most veterinarians, animal shelters and related facilities have scanners to read microchips.
 When energized, the microchip returns a signal to the scanner with the identification number.
 The scanner displays the ID number.

-The cost for the procedure in the St. Cloud market ranges between $50.00 and $60.00.
+Microchip placement in the St. Cloud market ranges between $50.00 and $60.00.
 Some microchip companies make pet owners pay a registration fee to put their pet's chip number on their database.
 AVID and HomeAgain are examples.

 Advanced Care Pet Hospital has priced their micro at the bottom of that price range and we have chosen a provider which DOES NOT require a registration fee.

 Advanced Care does not charge annual fees for microchip registration.
 We use an ISO recognized universal scanner which detects, reads and displays microchip numbers from all pet microchips.

 When Biwabik, our Yorkie Poo, 1st came home with us, she high tailed it one afternoon.
 We were reunited less than an hour later after receiving a call from a nearby vet.

 Here is a link to the American Veterinary Medical Association's page on pet microchipping.
 Dr. Gerds has been an AVMA member since she began practicing 16 years ago.